yago-123/chainnet/README.md

 ```bash
 $ openssl ec -in <wallet.pem> -pubout -outform DER 2>/dev/null | base58
 ```

+**Note:** You can copy and paste the key obtained for using the wallet directly into the configuration file.
+The chain uses the encoded DER format for keys, as it remains unclear which signing algorithm will be used in the future.

 ### Step 4: Configure the Miner for Rewards
 Once you have the public key, paste it into the `config.yaml` file of the miner to receive mining rewards: